Sbozzolo/kuibit/docs/series.rst

 Integrate the ``TimeSeries`` (``FrequencySeries``) as a cumulative sum weighted on the time intervals (trapezoid).
 The result is a new ``Series`` with the integral as a function of time.
+Optinally, one can provide ``dx``, which is the spacing in the independent variable.
+If provided, it will be used.
+This is especially convenient for evely spaced series, as computations will be faster

 derive, spline_derive
 ^^^^^^^^^^^^^^^^^^^^^